lmanul/424/index.md

 Units.

-14. The agents of the Board of Managers, and any contractor or workman authorized by them, may enter any Unit at a reason- able hour of the day for any purpose permitted under the terms of the Declaration, By-Laws, or Rules and -Regulations of the Condominium.
+14. The agents of the Board of Managers, and any contractor or workman authorized by them, may enter any Unit at a reasonable hour of the day for any purpose permitted under the terms of the Declaration, By-Laws, or Rules and -Regulations of the Condominium.